usnews/brightspot-cms/docs/documentation/template-tool.md

 **Add Article Detail**

 The left section will contain our `Article` content.
 As this template will be the base for multiple Articles, we simply define the Object Type - Article.
-If you have not created an Article you can find out how to do so in the Create an Object section.
+If you have not created an Article you can find out how to do so in the [Create an Object](/brightspot-cms/getting-started.html#creating-objects.html) section.
 In the Types drop down we select `Script with Main Content`.
-By doing this, we have specified that each time this template is used, an Article object is to be used within it.
+By doing this, we have specified that each time we create an Article object, it uses this Template.

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-article-detail.png" alt="" /></a>

 **Add RightRail Detail**

-The Right Rail will contain content selected from the objects existing in the CMS.
+The Right Rail will contain specific content selected from the objects existing in the CMS.
 To do this, `Script with Content` is selected in the Types drop down.
 Once selected, a link to choose the content is created.
 The object chosen can be rendered using a JSP, `<c:out value="${content.fieldName}"/>`.

+On each page template you have access to the Main Content, from within any script used, by accessing:

+`Object mainContent = request.getAttribute("mainContent");`

+The full list of attributes are contained within the `PageContextFilter.class`

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-right-detail.png" alt="" /></a>